rcanovas/libCSAM/README.md

 -[CompressQual] (https://github.com/tests):

+	Use: ./CompressQual <arch> <opt>
 	arch: 	SAM format file.
 Note that only the quality field will be use.
 	opt:
 		-q mode: 	How the Quality values are stored. mode=0 	gzip
 			  	mode=1 	P-Block
 			  	mode=2 	R-Block
  			  	mode=3 	Bins base on the LogBinning Wan et al.
  					2011 paper.
 Note that UniBinning is
 				       	also implemented but is not included
 				       	in this program.
 				mode=4 	Only one value is stored to represent all the qualities
 			  	default:  0
 		-m mode: 	If 'q' is 1 or 2, give the mode use to store the Representative Array.
 				 		mode=0 	ASCII
 				 		mode=1 	Binary Global
 				 		mode=2 	Binary Local
 				 		default=1
 		-l lossy: 	Lossy parameter use to compress the quality score depending on the mode use.
 						P-Block: maximum distance between the values
 							and their representative (1,2,3,4)